svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings4.md

 DataFrames ecosystem is the data-swiss-army knife that is worth mastering.
 I found that the below tips have significantly reduced the number of my errors but also increased the predictability of my outputs (ie, With the tips below, I expect to produce a stakeholder-ready load>transform>plot analysis within 30 minutes).

 ### Using DataFramesMeta, StatsPlots
 Always start your data work with `using DataFramesMeta, StatsPlots`.
-They re-export most packages you need in the beginning, including DataFrames, Chain, and Plots package.
+They re-export most packages you need in the beginning, including DataFrames, Chain, and Plots packages.

 ### Use Macros
 Use DataFramesMeta (and StatsPlots) macros as much as you can.
 Read more [here](https://github.com/JuliaData/DataFramesMeta.jl) and [here](https://github.com/JuliaPlots/StatsPlots.jl).
 In particular, learn to master the following ones: